dd-harp/MicroMoB/README.md

 ## Components

-The model is broken into components, for humans, mosquitoes, and birds (and some others).
+The model is broken into components, for humans, immature and adult mosquitoes (and some others).
 Each component has an _interface_, which are methods which must be defined for that component.
 A component's interface is stored in file, for example, R/humans_interface.R shows the user what methods must be defined for any human model.
 Other components (e.g. the bloodmeal)